lojzimjm/dissertation/README.md

 15. (Python) Code to forecast data from the unseen sensors for the default LightGBM models.

-16. (Python) Code to forecast data from the unseen sensors for the LightGBM models trained with Bayesian Optimization.
+16. (Python) Code to forecast data from the unseen sensors for the LightGBM models trained with Bayesian optimization.

 17. (Python) Code to forecast data from the unseen sensors using DeepAR.